apollographql/apollo-kotlin/README.md

          .build()
 ```

-## Intellij Plugin
+## IntelliJ Plugin

-The [JS Graphql Intellij Plugin](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/) provides auto-completion, error highlighting, and go-to-definition functionality for your graphql files.
-You can create a [.graphqlconfig](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/docs/developer-guide#working-with-graphql-endpoints-and-scratch-files) file in order to use GraphQL scratch files to work with your schema outside product code, e.g. by writing temporary queries to test resolvers.
+The [JS Graphql IntelliJ Plugin](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/) provides auto-completion, error highlighting, and go-to-definition functionality for your `.graphql` files.
+You can create a [`.graphqlconfig`](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/docs/developer-guide#working-with-graphql-endpoints-and-scratch-files) file to use GraphQL scratch files to work with your schema outside product code (such as to write temporary queries to test resolvers).

 ## Releases